Congress slams Assam CM over 'ISI agent' accusations against Gaurav Gogoi

 Guwahati: The Congress party on Sunday, denounced Assam Chief Minister Himanta Biswa Sarma’s allegations that Lok Sabha MP Gaurav Gogoi is an ISI agent.

-The party claimed that fear drove CM Sarma’s accusations—fear that Gogoi’s rising popularity could lead to a decisive BJP defeat in the 2026 assembly elections.
+The papty claimed that Sarma’s accusations are driven by fear that Gogoi’s rising popularity could lead to a decisive BJP defeat in the 2026 assembly elections.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-Addressing a press conference in Guwahati, senior Congress leader and former Rajya Sabha MP Ripun Bora asserted that CM Sarma “fears Gogoi’s popularity,” citing Gogoi’s proven expertise in and out of Parliament, which led to his nomination as the Deputy Leader of the Congress party in Lok Sabha.
+Addressing a press conference in Guwahati, senior Congress leader and former Rajya Sabha MP Ripun Bora asserted that CM Sarma is “scared of the popularity of Gogoi,” citing Gogoi’s proven expertise in and out of Parliament, which led to his nomination as the Deputy Leader of the Congress party in Lok Sabha.

 “Himanta Biswa Sarma is sure that he will lose the election if Congress announces Gaurav Gogoi as the CM face.
 Sarma has already considered Gogoi as his contender because of the latter’s acceptance throughout the state,” Bora stated.